Reference

 Starting point for refinement

-The generated manifest is a flat snapshot of the current state.
+The generated manifest — flat or with suggested profiles — is a snapshot of the current state.
 After generating it, you can reorganize roles into profiles and schemas to take advantage of pgroles' template system.

 Treat generated manifests as authoritative input